Timur00Kh/anime-quiz/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Supabase Setup

+1. Create a new Supabase project
+2. Get your project URL and anon key from the project settings
+3. Add them to your `.env.local` file
+4. Run the migrations in `supabase/migrations/` to set up the database schema
+5. The app will automatically use Supabase to cache parsed World-Art data